Need some rainy day games or indoor recess activities for kids?

 Block Bowling

 Set up 10 blocks like bowling pins.
+To make the game more creative and engaging, kids can draw yoga poses on the blocks before playing.
 Take turns rolling the ball into the blocks to knock them all down!
 Go more quickly with two sets of 5 blocks and a bowling “competition.”

 Try some other bowling challenges, like: